summer-c-w/lab02/README.md

-# LHWn - Title
+# LAB02 - Implementing Simple Class Hierarchies

-_A quick blurb or sub-title text_
+As a means of increasing productivity, stubbing out operations allows us to proceed without having an entire solution to a problem.

 ## Background

 Before proceeding with this lab, the student should take the time to read

-* this
-* that
-* and the other thing
+* Appendix A of Carrano & Henry
+* Chapter 1 of Carrano & Henry

 ## Objective

 Upon successful completion of this lab, the student has learned how to

-* do this
-* do that
-* do another thing
+* specify an interface
+* implement an interface using stubs
+* demonstrate polymorphic behavior

 ## Getting Started

-After accepting this assignment with the provided [GitHub Classroom Assignment link](https://classroom.github.com/fill-me-in), decide how you want to work with your newly created repository:
+After accepting this assignment with the provided [GitHub Classroom Assignment link](https://classroom.github.com/a/yS1uTm26), decide how you want to work with your newly created repository:

 - Using Codespaces directly in your web browser that employees the Visual Studio Code online IDE, or
 - Using the IDE of your choice on your local machine